gabeaustin/IB_prework/README.md

 # IB Prework

 ### Features Requests
-[  ] unchecked Change for loop to while loop
+- [ ] Change for loop to while loop